 Wondering how to grow your blog?
-Building a Framework is one of the best resources we know of that provides fantastic and relevant advice on how you can start a blog, grow your following, and turn your blog into a business.
+Building a Framework (affiliate link) is one of the best resources we know of that provides fantastic and relevant advice on how you can start a blog, grow your following, and turn your blog into a business.

 Kristen’s Definition of Success

 Kristen still can’t believe that when she’s behind her computer typing away, there are thousands of people reading what she writes, and it’s changing them.
 People email her to tell her that she’s inspired them and they’re making changes in their lives as a result.

 Financially speaking, Kristen admits that having low expectations for her blog has helped her to keep going.
 “Some people experience overnight success, but it usually takes a lot of work before you make it.”

 “Blogging is more of a slow-cooker than a microwave.”